 What Is a Conditioned Response?

 CR doesn’t occur naturally.
 They are learned over time through associative learning using classical conditioning or operant conditioning.
-The conditioning process typically involves presenting a neutral stimulus just before or at the same time as the unconditioned stimulus1.
+The conditioning process typically involves presenting a neutral stimulus just before or simultaneously with the unconditioned stimulus1.

 Russian physiologist, Ivan Pavlov, developed the concepts surrounding conditioned responses.
-Repetitive association between behaviors and stimuli can induce the behaviors through classical conditioning, which is also known as Pavlovian conditioning or respondent conditioning.
+Through his research on dog digestion, Pavlov discovered that repetitive associations between behaviors and stimuli could induce a learned behavior through classical conditioning.
+This concept is also known as Pavlovian conditioning or respondent conditioning.

-His research centers around classical conditioning and is best illustrated by ‘Pavlov’s dog.’2
+His studies center around classical conditioning and are best illustrated by ‘Pavlov’s dog.’2

-Dogs typically release saliva as a physiological response when they see food.
-Food is a natural stimulus and salivation in response to food is an unconditioned response.
-This reflexive response is automatically induced without external aid, conditioning, or previous experiences.
+Dogs typically release saliva as a physiological response triggered by the sight or smell of food.
+Food is a natural stimulus, and salivation in response to food is an unconditioned response.
+This reflex is automatically induced without external aid, conditioning, or a previous experience.

-However, the sound of a ringing bell does not naturally cause dogs to salivate.
+However, a ringing bell does not naturally cause dogs to salivate.

 In his conditioning experiments, Pavlov repeatedly paired the ringing bell with food to generate the same biological response.
-The dogs were then trained to salivate at the sound of the bell which is a conditioned automatic response.
+The dogs were then trained to salivate at the bell’s sounds, a conditioned, automatic response.